Crymepunk/rajikaru-bot/README.md

 Rajikaru is an open source, general purpose Discord bot.
 This bot is still in active development and will not be finished anytime soon.
-I'm making great progress and have switched from Python to JavaScript to make my life easier when making such an advanced bot.
+We are making great progress and we have switched from Python to JavaScript to make our lives easier when making such an advanced bot.

 ## Table of Contents
 - [Installation](#installation-instructions-for-self-hosting)